 What career paths are pursued by program graduates?

 Graduates will be capable of following any of several possible paths including: working and leading within industry as part of cross-disciplinary teams; pursuing their own independent research and entrepreneurial ventures; returning to previous careers/industries with greater insight and skills; and furthering their education within PhD programs.
 While skills in team-based, systems thinking around complex problems has broad practical appeal, the specialized emphasis within the current wicked-problem area makes students especially attractive to: corporate in-house design teams; design consultancies; research and development teams; and non-profit institutions working within developed and developing countries.
 Throughout the program students will engage closely with a host of specialists and institutions that will extend students’ professional network.

 Do you accept students without undergraduate degrees in design?

 Yes, under certain conditions.
 We may consider qualified candidates with education and experience related to the specific umbrella project where candidates have experienced design process in a professional setting, and wish to expand their knowledge of design while building on their prior education.
-Those with non-design backgrounds should contact the program director before applying.

 How central is the role of research?

 Research is essential in most design processes, but especially when working on problems of greater complexity.
 One of the challenges is to make efficient and effective research choices, because design research includes a very broad range of possible approaches, contexts, and goals.
 Faculty requirements, client demands, student-team agreement, as well as individual student interests could determine the framing of the research.
 A fundamental skill that graduate students develop is the facility to self-determine how, when, and to what extent to employ different modes and methods of primary and secondary research in pursuit of their goals.

 How long does the program take?
 Can I do it part-time?
 Can I finish faster?